-We have a tendency to see energy as a largely uncontrollable cost—we need the energy we need when we need it, and often are dealing with a monopoly provider.
+With the economy still weak and competitive pressures continuing to rise, reducing expenses is imperative for industrial businesses.
+Yet many underestimate or neglect a key source of savings: the electricity bill.
+That’s because we have a tendency to see energy as a largely uncontrollable cost -- we need the energy we need when we need it, and often are dealing with a monopoly provider.
 But even the most energy-intensive businesses can cut energy costs significantly, and without compromising operational performance or quality.
-The key is to take full advantage of proven but not widely used energy efficiency strategies, such as peak-demand control, utility demand response and real-time pricing programs, as well as the technologies that enable them.
-Doing so can not only lower electricity costs, but also, in the case of demand response, even generate revenue.
+The key is to take full advantage of proven but not widely used energy efficiency strategies, such as peak-demand control, utility demand response, and real-time pricing programs, as well as the technologies that enable them.
+Doing so can not only lower electricity costs, but also, in the case of demand response, might even generate revenue.

 To do this successfully, users must understand exactly which loads can be manipulated, when, and by how much.
-Some rules might remain constant while others change based on the day or time of day, season, production process and other variables.
+Some rules might remain constant while others change based on the day or time of day, season, production process, and other variables.
 Typically, to successfully avoid a spike in usage, a load or loads only need to be affected for a short period of time, often just minutes.
-Real-time access to energy consumption, as well as a comprehensive understanding of the utility bill and charges, are also necessary.
+Real-time access to energy consumption, as well as a comprehensive understanding of the utility bill, are also necessary.

 Demand response: This is a peak-demand reduction strategy being implemented by utilities and power system operators across the country.
 Demand response programs pay users to reduce electricity consumption upon demand at times to be determined in the future.
 For example, on an unusually hot summer day a utility might notify demand response participants that it needs them to curtail their usage by an amount specified in their participation contract.
 If the business delivers the agreed-upon amount it receives compensation.
 This can generate sizeable financial rewards for industrial users while alleviating stress on the grid.